The Smiling, Proud Wanderer: Plot

 Linghu Chong becomes the new head of the (North) Mount Heng School, whose members are all nuns, after he unsuccessfully tries to save its leaders from a masked assassin.
 He attends a special assembly of the Five Mountains Sword Schools Alliance called for by Zuo Lengchan, who attempts to coerce the other four schools into merging into the Mount Song School under his leadership.
-However, he is defeated and blinded by Yue Buqun, who uses the Bixie Swordplay against him.
+However, Zuo is defeated and blinded by Yue Buqun, who uses the Bixie Swordplay against him.
 Yue Buqun becomes the new leader of the alliance.

-After leaving the assembly, Linghu Chong and Ren Yingying see Lin Pingzhi brutally slaying members of the Qingcheng School to avenge his family, and overhear a conversation between him and his wife, Yue Lingshan.
-Lin Pingzhi reveals that both he and Yue Buqun have mastered the Bixie Swordplay, which is considered "unorthodox" because they need to castrate themselves to fulfill the prerequisite for learning it.
-Linghu Chong also learns that Yue Buqun, his respectable former master, is actually a villainous hypocrite who planned an elaborate scheme against Lin Pingzhi to seize the swordplay manual in the hope of dominating the jianghu.
+After leaving the assembly, Linghu Chong and Ren Yingying see Lin Pingzhi brutally slaying members of the Qingcheng School to avenge his family, and overhear a conversation between him and Yue Lingshan, who is now his wife.
+Lin Pingzhi reveals that both he and Yue Buqun have mastered the Bixie Swordplay, which is considered "unorthodox" because they need to castrate themselves in order to learn it.
+Linghu Chong also learns that Yue Buqun, his respectable former master, is actually a villainous hypocrite who planned an elaborate scheme against Lin Pingzhi to seize the swordplay manual, hoping to dominate the jianghu with it.
 Lin Pingzhi then stabs Yue Lingshan to prove his loyalty to Zuo Lengchan, who is plotting revenge against Yue Buqun.
 Before Yue Lingshan dies, she makes Linghu Chong promise to spare Lin Pingzhi's life as she still loves him.
 Linghu Chong reluctantly agrees after considering his past romantic feelings for Yue Lingshan.

 Yue Buqun schemes to kill Lin Pingzhi, who knows his secret, and seeks to silence him.
 Linghu Chong, despite his reluctance to be enemies with his former master, ultimately chooses to stop Yue Buqun and protect the innocent from his evil machinations.
 The finale climaxes with the members of the Five Mountains Sword Schools Alliance being trapped in the cave on Mount Hua owing to Yue Buqun's treachery.
 The schools slaughter each other out of paranoia and distrust, ultimately leading to the alliance's dissolution.
-Linghu Chong defeats Lin Pingzhi and spares his life as he had promised Yue Lingshan, but permanently disables Lin Pingzhi to prevent him from hurting others again.
-Meanwhile, Yue Buqun is killed by Yilin when he is fighting with Linghu Chong during the frenzy.
+Linghu Chong defeats Lin Pingzhi and spares his life, as he had promised Yue Lingshan, but permanently disables Lin Pingzhi to prevent him from hurting others again.
+Meanwhile, Yue Buqun is killed by Yilin while fighting with Linghu Chong during the frenzy.

 After the collapse of the alliance, Ren Woxing plans an attack on the scattered and fragmented "orthodox" schools in order to unite the jianghu under the control of his "evil" Sun Moon Holy Cult.
 He tries to force Linghu Chong to join him, but dies at a crucial moment from a stroke.
 Ren Yingying becomes the new leader of the Sun Moon Holy Cult and successfully negotiates a truce between the "orthodox" and "evil" sides of the jianghu.
-Three years later, she passes the leadership to Xiang Wentian and marries Linghu Chong and they live happily ever after.
+Three years later, she passes the leadership to Xiang Wentian, happily marries Linghu Chong and they went into seclusion as musicians.